frkosurf/voot-specification/VOOT.md

     HTTP/1.1 404 Not Found
     Content-Type: application/json

+    {
+        "error": "invalid_user",
-    {"error":"invalid_user","error_description":"the user does not exist"}
+        "error_description": "the user does not exist"
+    }

 The `error` field MUST be present, the `error_description` field is OPTIONAL.